biyunwu/biyunwu.github.io/README.md

 # Introduction
 [Biyun's Blog](https://biyunwu.com)

-This is a Jekyll Theme based blog framework.
-It is modified based on [Hux](https://github.com/Huxpro/huxpro.github.io)'s project.
+This is a blog framework based on the Jekyll Theme.
+It is modified on [Hux](https://github.com/Huxpro/huxpro.github.io)'s project.

 # Implementation
 Please refer to [Hux's project](https://github.com/Huxpro/huxpro.github.io) for further instructions.